Tim Witherspoon

 Tim Witherspoon (born December 27, 1957) is an American former professional boxer who competed from 1979 to 2003.
 He was a two-time world heavyweight champion, having held the WBC title in 1984, and the WBA title in 1986.
 He beat heavyweight world champions Greg Page, James Smith, Tony Tubbs, Frank Bruno and cruiserweight world champions Alfonzo Ratliff and Al Cole.
-He is best known for his fight against undefeated heavyweight world champion Larry Holmes in which he lost by split decision.
+He is famous for his fight against undefeated heavyweight world champion Larry Holmes in which he lost by split decision.
 Witherspoon also worked as a regular sparring partner for Muhammad Ali.

 Professional career

 Early years

 Witherspoon had six amateur bouts, losing the last to Marvis Frazier on decision after getting knocked down.

 Making his professional debut with a first-round TKO over Joe Adams on October 30, 1979, Witherspoon quickly rose through the ranks.
 In 1981, he participated in his first high-profile fight, knocking out future world cruiserweight champion Alfonzo Ratliff, after which he was signed by Don King.
 Witherspoon was a sparring partner of Ali as he was training to fight Larry Holmes and Trevor Berbick.
 Ali also gave Witherspoon his complimentary ring alias of "Terrible" Tim Witherspoon.

 In 1982, he was matched with Renaldo Snipes, who had just given champion Larry Holmes a fair challenge (and knocked Holmes down), and outpointed him over 10 rounds, setting up his own challenge to Holmes.